Mycol Discovery Seminar

 Peer review is clearly an imperfect process, to say the least.
 Shoddy reviewing or reviewers have allowed subpar science into the literature.
 We hear about some of these oversights when studies are retracted due to “scientific error.”
 Really, the error in these cases lies with reviewers, who should have caught such mistakes or deceptions in their initial review of the research.
 But journal editors are also to blame for not sufficiently using their powers to retract scientifically erroneous studies.

 There are some drugs that are beneficial but you should do your homework as to what is good and bad.
 Read the label and do research and get opinions.
 Recommended that you join a disease support group(s) in your town, hospital, church or community to find out more from others who have your same disease.
 This is one of the best resources.
-We find the most objective of disease support groups are those with food allergies, celiac disease or diabetes, in that most of them have or had other chronic diseases.
+We find the most objective of disease support groups are those with food allergies, celiac disease or diabetes, in that most of them have or had other chronic and or debilitating diseases.